 The overall aims of the group's staff management approach are to establish long-term relationships between our staff and the ProCredit institutions and to promote responsible behaviour among staff.
 ProCredit Holding sets the framework for the banks' HR management, including the remuneration structure, and organises a regular exchange of experience on these topics.
-Each ProCredit institution is responsible for local implementation of the standards.
+Each ProCredit institution is responsible for the implementation of the standards.

-The ProCredit group's remuneration system is in line with our sustainable business and risk strategy and does not encourage excessive risk taking by individual employees.
-The remuneration structure of the ProCredit group is defined by ProCredit Holding with the following objectives:
+The ProCredit group's remuneration system is in line with our sustainable business and risk strategy and does not encourage excessive risk-taking by individual employees.
+The remuneration structure of the ProCredit group has the following objectives: